-(3) Notice and hearing.-No penalty shall be assessed or cease-and-desist order issued by the Secretary under this subsection unless the person against whom the penalty is assessed or the order is issued is given notice and opportunity for a hearing before the Secretary with respect to such violation.
+(3) NOTICE AND HEARING.-No penalty shall be assessed or cease-and-desist order issued by the Secretary under this subsection unless the person against whom the penalty is assessed or the order is issued is given notice and opportunity for a hearing before the Secretary with respect to such violation.

-(4) Finality.-The order of the Secretary assessing a penalty or imposing a cease-and-desist order under this subsection shall be final and conclusive unless the affected person files an appeal of the Secretary's order with the appropriate district court of the United States in accordance with subsection (d). (d) REVIEW BY DISTRICT COURT.-
+(4) FINALITY.-The order of the Secretary assessing a penalty or imposing a cease-and-desist order under this subsection shall be final and conclusive unless the affected person files an appeal of the Secretary's order with the appropriate district court of the United States in accordance with subsection (d).

-- (1) COMMENCEMENT OF ACTION.-Any person who has been determined to be in violation of this subtitle, or against whom a civil penalty has been assessed or a cease-and-desist order issued under subsection (c), may obtain review of the penalty or order by- - (A) filing, within the 30-day period beginning on the date the penalty is assessed or order issued, a notice of appeal in- - (i) the district court of the United States for the district in which the person resides or conducts business; or - (ii) the United States District Court for the District of Columbia; and - (B) simultaneously sending a copy of the notice by certified mail to the Secretary. - (2) Record.-The Secretary shall file promptly in the appropriate court referred to in paragraph (1), a certified copy of the record on which the Secretary has determined that the person had committed a violation.
+(1) COMMENCEMENT OF ACTION.-Any person who has been determined to be in violation of this subtitle, or against whom a civil penalty has been assessed or a cease-and-desist order issued under subsection (c), may obtain review of the penalty or order by-

+(A) filing, within the 30-day period beginning on the date the penalty is assessed or order issued, a notice of appeal inof Columbia; and

+(i) the district court of the United States for the district in which the person resides or conducts business; or

+(ii) the United States District Court for the District

+(2) Record.-The Secretary shall file promptly in the appropriate court referred to in paragraph (1), a certified copy of the record on which the Secretary has determined that the person had committed a violation.